 The safest bets for bus companies in Peru are: Cruz del Sur (considered a tourist favorite, but it is also the most expensive), Movil Tours, Oltursa, Tepsa and Cromotex.
-Also, leaving your luggage in the cargo hold is totally safe, but don’t leave any valuables such a computer or a camera.
+Another options is Redbus.com.

 Taking a taxi in Peru

-When you need to take a taxi, ask beforehand to the locals what it will cost more or less, and how long it will take for you to arrive at the desired destination.
-When taxi drivers see tourists, they might want to take advantage and give them higher prices.
+When you need to take a taxi, ask locals beforehand what the trip should cost, more or less, and how long it will take for you to arrive at your desired destination.
+When taxi drivers see tourists, they might want to take advantage and give higher prices.
 If you already know how much you’re supposed to pay, you can’t be fooled!